teena0401/Data-Engineering-Lifecycle-/README.md

 #### 5.2.3.2: Unpause the DAG
 #### 5.2.3.3: Monitor the DAG

 ## Module 6:
-, you will use your skills in Big Data Analytics to create a Spark connection to the data warehouse, and then deploy a machine learning model on SparkML for making sales projections
+Use your skills in Big Data Analytics to create a Spark connection to the data warehouse, and then deploy a machine learning model on SparkML for making sales projections